Select language

 EUA

-EU Allowance - One EUA confers the right to emit on tonne of CO2 equivalent.
-AN EUA is the smallest tradable unit in EU emissions trading.
+EU Allowance - One EUA is a certificate that authorizes the owner to emit on tonne of CO2 equivalent.

-The Eurex System is an electronic trading and clearing system for futures and options markets.
-The Eurex System is used for the EEX Derivatives Markets.
+The Eurex System is an electronic trading system used for certain EEX spot and derivatives markets.

 European Option